TommyMart/QuizNight_Terminal_App/readme.md

 Error handling has been ulitised by printing a incorrect username or password string if there isn't a match, the user then has the opportunity to retry or enter s to sign up.
 If the user enters a character other than Y or N, then 'Invalid input' is printed to the screen, and then 'please enter Y or N' is displayed.
 Try and except code error handling has also been added in case of the unlikely event that an error is thrown during the main, sign_in or sing_up functions.

 ```"Oops!
 Something seems to be not working, please try again."```

+If I were to develop a similar app in the future, I would include a loop that looks through the csv file for usernames when signing up, and if the name was already taken display "username" unavailable.
+Or something along those lines...
+This would not be difficult or take much time, but I simply did not have the free time to write before the assignment deadline.

 ### Feature 2.
 The Quiz